May 21st, 2019

 Coaching is regulated and all Coaches are certified

-At this time, Coaching is not regulated which is why anyone can call themselves a Coach.
+At this time, Coaching is a self-regulated industry and anyone can call themselves a Coach.
 For this reason, you may find a wide variety of styles of Coaching and some have a formal certification and others do not.

 In many cases, you may have Coaches that DO tell you what to do and offer recommendations, etc. This is also why it’s highly recommended when doing your due diligence in identifying a Coach, that you take the time to get to know them.